750 N MOUNTAIN COVE RD

 The Reserve is comprised of natural

 terrain in the Boise Foothills.
-Running through the lower
+Freestone and Cottonwood

-creek valleys, hill masses rise on moderate to steep slopes to
+these creek valleys, hill masses rise to heights of 100 feet or

-heights of one hundred feet or more.
-Many of the trails are
+more.
+Many of the trails are gentle and family-friendly.

 The Military Cemetery is located on a

-hillside approximately one half mile east of the U.S. Veteran's
+hillside approximately 1/2 mile east of the U.S. Veteran's

 Administration hospital.
 Veterans of the Mexican War, Civil